Global controllability of Boussinesq flows by using only a temperature control: Controls for linear transport problems

-\subsection{Convection strategy}
+\subsubsection{Convection strategy}

-For the purpose of localizing in \Cref{section:localizing} certain controls for linear transport problems in the control zone~$\omegaup$, a spatially constant vector field is now constructed so that all its associated integral curves pass through~$\omegaup$ in a specific way.
-This profile will enable us later to utilize Coron's return method~(\cf~\cite{Coron2007}); we already introduced similar constructions in~\cite{NersesyanRissel2022}.
+For the purpose of physically localizing the support of controls for linear transport problems in the control zone~$\omegaup$, a special spatially constant vector field is now constructed.
+One key property of this vector field is that its integral curves pass through~$\omegaup$ in a specific way.
+This profile will also be used as a reference trajectory for Coron's return method~(\cf~\Cref{theorem:SmallTimeConvergenceToLinearized} below); we already introduced similar constructions in~\cite{NersesyanRissel2024}.
 To begin with, the reference time interval~$[0,1]$ is equidistantly partitioned into subintervals of length~$T^{\Delta} > 0$ by means of